 We’re in no hurry to finish an instrument

 Each Pedulla instrument is finished the same way: carefully, and by hand.
 Finishing is one of the most demanding and skilled jobs in guitar making and can account for a large part of the budget and

 headaches for any guitar manufacturer.
 The process involves many steps: preparation, staining, sealing, tinting or sunbursting, and top coating.
 Our top coat is polyester, chosen

-for its durability and depth of gloss.
+for its durability, flexibility, and depth of gloss.
 It is sanded and buffed to a deep and lustrous gloss.
-For a different look and feel, the ET and bolt-on necks finished using oil and sealers with a
+For a different look and feel, the ET and bolt-on necks finished using oil and

-We offer a full array of striking colors: (See Color Chart to view samples.)
+We offer a full array of striking colors.
+See Color Chart to view color options and samples.

 A note about protecting your bass: The Pedulla case is made to hold the instrument without placing tension on the